 White Beach has three stations, each with its own reputation.
 Station 1 has the luxury resorts, Station 2 caters to the party crowd, and Station 3 is more relaxed.
 Regardless of where you go, you’ll find sand sculptures everywhere.

 I went on a couple of dives in Boracay with Free Willy Diving.
 The staff was wonderful and served fruit and ginger tea, which had an awesome kick.
-To be honest though, Boracay was my least favorite dive site.
+TBH, though, Boracay was my least favorite dive site.
 It certainly wasn’t bad, but I was more impressed by dive sites in Malaysia and Indonesia.

 On the positive side, my dive buddy rented a camera and took photos underwater.
 He generously sent me some, so I can finally post a few diving photos.